Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Drouded?"
 Gyotin asked.

 "New word ‘fer me, too.
-It’s...like, if ‘ya zapped someone’s brain so’s all they *ever* felt was cripplin’ happiness, or pleasure, or...y’know.
+It’s... like, if ‘ya zapped someone’s brain so’s all they *ever* felt was cripplin’ happiness, or pleasure, or... y’know.
 Whatever.
 So’s you’d never want ‘ta do anything ‘cept sit there an’ smile a goofy smile until you starve ‘ta death."

 Gyotin seemed to take that concept as a personal affront. "...What kind of *monster* came up with an idea like that?"